Heraldry Symbols & What They Mean

 The billet represents a letter folded for transmission.
 It has the form of a plain rectangle and it occurs more frequently when a field of a superior charge is described as billette or seme, which means that there are many small billets distributed over it, alternating in the pattern of bricks.

-It may indicate that the man granted a coat of arms with this charge was a man whose words and deeds were deemed trustworthy.
+In heraldry, it may indicate that the man granted a coat of arms with this charge was a man whose words and deeds were deemed trustworthy.
 It has also been suggested that lawyers and men of letters often adopted the sign of the billet.

 The best-known instance where this charge was used was in the shield borne overt he arms of England during the joint reign of William and Mary.